-Towards the end of the free Eat Like A Road Warrior course, I explain that I eat a pretty low-carb diet, lower even than that course recommends.
+I eat a pretty low-carb diet, lower even than The Road Warrior book recommends.
 Some people were curious about why I do that, so I thought I’d address it briefly.

 In figuring out what I was going to write, I considered going into a whole rant about how metabolic flexibility is a powerful tool for health and how carbs are basically optional and how Nixon-era corn subsidies have diluted the nutrient density of our food and about a dozen other things.
 I also thought about covering protein leverage theory, or that for travelers and other folks who eat at restaurants a lot, accurately counting calories is kind of impossible even if you theoretically wanted to, so the most effective way to make it all work is by being careful with the carbs.

 I could very easily get into how individuals handle carbs differently and how everyone’s “maximum carb number” is different (although Dr. Peter Attia would probably do a better job of it).